kidscancode/godot_recipes/src/content/ui/cooldown_button.md

     set_process(false)
 ```

 And everything is reset when the timer runs out.
-Put several buttons in an `HBoxContainer` and you've got an action bar:
+Put several buttons in an {{< gd-icon HBoxContainer >}}`HBoxContainer` and you've got an action bar:

 ![alt](/godot_recipes/img/cooldown_03.gif)